Developers-Institute/WDD01-Day-In-The-Life/README.md

 ### Video - HTML, CSS and JavaScript: The Big Picture

-We'll watch a succinct video together on `HTML, CSS and JavaScript: The Big Picture` to get an overview understanding of the core parts of the web - from https://app.pluralsight.com/library/courses/html-css-javascript-big-picture/table-of-contents
+There's a succinct video on `HTML, CSS and JavaScript: The Big Picture` to get an overview understanding of the core parts of the web - from https://app.pluralsight.com/library/courses/html-css-javascript-big-picture/table-of-contents.
+Even more advanced web developers will likely learn something here as it goes into the history.

  * Course Overview
  * Why You Should Care About How the Web Works